que-es-y-como-empezar-con-vite

-Vite is a frontend development tool that has quickly gained the attention of developers due to its speed and ease of use.
+Vite is a frontend development tool that has quickly gained developers’ attention for its speed and ease of use.

-Created by Evan You, the same developer behind Vue.js, Vite is designed to provide an ultra-fast development environment and a proper build experience for modern web projects.
+Created by Evan You, the same developer behind Vue.js, Vite is designed to provide an ultra-fast development environment and a suitable build experience for modern web projects.

-- Fast server start: Vite uses native ES modules from the browser, allowing you to start a development server almost instantly, regardless of the project size.
+• Fast Server Start: Vite uses native ES modules in the browser, allowing a development server to start almost instantly, regardless of the project size.

-- Efficient hot module replacement (HMR): Vite’s hot module replacement is extremely fast, as it only replaces the modules that have changed without reloading the entire page.
+• Efficient Hot Module Replacement (HMR): Vite’s hot reload is extremely fast, as it only replaces the modules that have changed without reloading the entire page.

-- Optimized builds: Vite uses Rollup for production builds, providing a comprehensive set of optimizations and a flexible configuration.
+• Optimized Build: Vite uses Rollup for production builds, providing a complete set of optimizations and flexible configuration.

-- TypeScript support: Vite handles TypeScript efficiently, both in the development environment and during production builds.
+• TypeScript Support: Vite handles TypeScript efficiently, both in the development environment and in production builds.

 Installation and Initial Setup

-To get started with Vite, you need Nodejs and NPM (Node Package Manager).
-If you don’t know what they are or want to learn more, here are two courses for you 👇.
+To start using Vite, you need Nodejs and NPM (Node Package Manager).
+If you don’t know what they are, or want to learn more, I leave you these two little courses here 👇.

 The easiest way to start a new project with Vite is by using the project creation tool it provides.
 Open a terminal and run the following command: